52147/Blog/README.md

 ## Connect with MongoDB and Heroku

 ### Error
-- I did this before and it connect with mongodb successfully: go to the project file and
+go to the project file and run
 ```
 mongo "mongodb+srv://cluster0.jnxzx3s.mongodb.net/blogDB" --apiVersion 1 --username 123
 ```
-- but now it appear error that say mongo shell has been superseded by mongosh.
+- It show error that say mongo shell has been superseded by mongosh.
 - But I am confused mongo shall and mongsoh isn't they are the same thing?
 - And the solution told me that they are not the same thing and mogo will be replaced by mongosh.